pinardemetci/pinardemetci.github.io/updates.md

 </tr>
   <tr>
   <td class='col-md-3'>21 Oct 2021 </td>
-  <td>Delivered an invited talk at <a href="https://uconn.edu/"> University of Connecticut</a> Bioinformatics Seminar on single-cell multi-omic dataset alignment.</td>
+  <td>Delivered an invited talk at the <a href="https://uconn.edu/"> University of Connecticut</a> Bioinformatics Seminar, organized by <a href="https://www.derekaguiar.com/">Derek Aguiar</a>, on single-cell multi-omic dataset alignment.</td>
 </tr>
 <tr>
   <td class='col-md-3'>29 August 2021 </td>